padhia/sfconn/README.md

 A Python library to simplify connecting to Snowflake databases by leveraging connection options specified in [SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql.html) configuration file (`~/.snowsql/config`).

 **Notes** Following are some minor differences between the way `SnowSQL` interprets connection options v/s `sfconn` library:
+1. `sfconn` library supports setting `SFCONN` environment variable to be used as a default connection name before searching for a default connection entry in the config file.
 1. SnowSQL doesn't (yet) allow `private_key_path` to contain home-anchored paths (e.g. `~/keys/key.p8`), but `sfconn` library does
 1. SnowSQL treats relative paths as relative to working directory of the running process, whereas, `sfconn` library by default evaluates relative paths as relative to the config file location.
 If SnowSQL-like behavior is needed, do either of the following:
     - before any other calls to `sfconn` library, include following code